adyfk/exp-p/README.md

 ```

 ## License
-This library is licensed under the ISC License.
+This library is licensed under the MIT License.

 ## Author
 @adifkz/exp-p is developed and maintained by Adi Fatkhurozi.
 For any inquiries or feedback, please contact Adi Fatkhurozi at ady.fatkhurozi@gmail.com.